SiliconLabsSoftware/matter_extension/slc/apps/code_size_sensor/thread/README.md

 # Matter over Thread Code Size Sensor Example

 The Matter over Thread code size sensor example is a minimal sensor application used internally for code size analysis.
-It is a stripped down variant of the multi sensor example with logging disabled and a reduced feature set, intended as a baseline for measuring the footprint of a Matter over Thread device built with Simplicity SDK.

 ## Table of Contents